xerc/mac-install-guide/ruby/index.md

 How to **install Ruby on Mac** (M1 or Intel).
 Installing Ruby 3.1 on macOS Monterey.
 Up-to-date and kitchen-tested instructions, with troubleshooting tips, from the author of the book, _[Learn Ruby on Rails](https://learn-rails.com/)_.

 With this article, you'll set up a development environment with Ruby on a Mac.
 This complete Ruby installation guide is for beginners as well as experienced developers setting up a new computer.
-For the Rails web application framework, see [Install Ruby on Rails on macOS](https://learn-rails.com/install-rails-mac/index.html), adding Node, Yarn, and the Rails gem.
+For the Rails web application framework, see [Install Ruby on Rails on macOS](/rubyonrails/index.html), adding the Rails gem.

 This installation guide provides complete details with explanations for each step: